7.8 Current debates and reforms

 On this page

-Two reforms were active in the field of health and well-being of youth in Slovenia in 2019:
+Two reforms have been active in the field of health and well-being of youth in Slovenia:

 - Healthcare and Health Insurance Act (Zakon o zdravstvenem varstvu in zdravstvenem zavarovanju).